-• With regard to significant shareholders, Article 24 bis of the Board Regulations establishes that the Board of Directors, following a favourable report from the Audit and Risk Committee, shall approve transactions that the company or its subsidiaries carry out with shareholders holding 10% or more of the voting rights or represented on the Company's Board of Directors, provided that, under current legislation, they are considered to be related-party transactions, and unless their approval corresponds to the General Shareholders' Meeting.
+• With regard to significant shareholders, Article 25 bis of the Board Regulations establishes that the Board of Directors, following a favourable report from the Audit and Risk Committee, shall approve transactions that the company or its subsidiaries carry out with shareholders holding 10% or more of the voting rights or represented on the Company's Board of Directors, provided that, under current legislation, they are considered to be related-party transactions, and unless their approval corresponds to the General Shareholders' Meeting.
 This power cannot be delegated, except in the cases and under the terms provided by law and in Article 6 of the Company's Board of Directors' Regulations, as described in section D.1 above.

-With respect to executives, the Board of Directors approved on 2022 the new Conflict of interest Group Policy (superseding the previous Procedure for Conflicts of Interest and Related-Party Transactions), which establishes the principles and rules to prevent and manage potential, actual or perceived conflict of interest situations regarding employees and any person or company who AmRest does business with, and how such principles and rules are to be implemented.
+• With respect to executives, the Conflict of Interest Group Policy establishes the principles and rules to prevent and manage potential, actual or perceived conflict of interest situations regarding employees and any person or company who AmRest does business with, and how such principles and rules are to be implemented.

-The policy sets out guidelines for detecting conflict of interest situations, rules on how to disclose them and establishes the responsibilities of each internal body with regard to reporting and managing conflict of interest situations.
+This policy sets out guidelines for detecting conflict of interest situations, rules on how to disclose them and establishes the responsibilities of each internal body with regard to reporting and managing conflict of interest situations.

 According to the policy, all employees have an obligation to report conflicts of interest at the time such situations arise.
+In order to actively manage conflicts of interest situations, AmRest has introduced an annual conflict of interest declaration.
+This declaration is mandatory for employees in certain categories, including managers, officers, senior executives, and directors.

-Conflict of interest situations concerning Senior Executives are escalated to the Chair of the Board of Directors and the Chair of the Audit and Risk Committee.
+Conflict of interest situations involving senior executives are reported to the Chairman of the Board of Directors and the Chairman of the Audit and Risk Committee.

-Group Compliance Department is responsible for providing recommendations for managing conflicts of interest disclosed, as well as overseeing and monitoring the implementation of mitigating measures.
+The Group's Risk and Compliance Department is responsible for making recommendations for the management of disclosed conflicts of interest, as well as for supervising and monitoring the implementation of mitigating measures.

-The Code of Ethics and Business Conduct also governs this matter under section 2 - Honesty, Integrity and Transparency.
+The Code of Ethics and Business Conduct also governs this matter under section 2 ("Honesty, Integrity and Transparency").

-Global Internal Audit and Internal Control Department identify and review during their assignments any risks, including ones related to potential or existing conflicts of interest.
+Global Internal Audit and Internal Control Department identifies and reviews during their assignments any risks, including ones related to potential or existing conflicts of interest.
 In case of identifying such risks, this department provides recommendations, requests for action plans and later monitors and verifies action plans implementation.
-The audit reports, including risks, recommendations, action plans and status of action plans monitoring and verification, are communicated to the Audit and Risk Committee and the Senior Management.
+The audit reports, including risks, recommendations, action plans and status of action plans monitoring and verification, are communicated to the Audit and Risk Committee and the senior management.